Vail Mountain (Missouri)

-Vail Mountain is a summit in Iron County in the U.S. state of Missouri.
+Vail Mountain is a summit in Iron County, in the U.S. state of Missouri.
 The summit has an elevation of 1404 ft.
-Vail Mountain lies to the east of Russell Mountain and the road (Missouri Route CC) to the summit of Taum Sauk Mountain passes just west of the summit of Vail Mountain.
+Vail Mountain lies to the east of Russell Mountain, and Missouri Route CC (the road to the summit of Taum Sauk Mountain) passes just west of the summit.
 Routes 21 and 72 traverse the south spur of the mountain before heading south through Royal Gorge.
 The summit is about 3 mi southwest of Arcadia and Ironton.

 Vail Mountain has the name of the local Vail family.